 - Criss cross with a fork, pressing the cookies down a little.
 (Dip the fork in ice water before and after each cookie to prevent sticking.)

-- Once on a cooling rack, cover in powdered sugar, then enjoy!
+- Once on a cooling rack, sprinkle with powdered sugar, then enjoy!

 Do you have a favorite Christmas cookie recipe?
 Has it been shared somewhere on the blogosphere?
 Send it my way!
 I’d love to see it.